 Below you can find a scaled side-by-side image of OM System 40-150mm F4.0 PRO and Panasonic 100-300mm F4-5.6 II OIS to get a better idea of how their sizes compare in real life.

-Comparison image of the OM System 40-150mm F4.0 PRO and the Panasonic 100-300mm F4-5.6 II OIS Size and Weight The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 OM System 40-150mm F4.0 PRO weighs 382g, which means it is 138g (26%) lighter than the Panasonic 100-300mm F4-5.6 II OIS which has a weight of 520g.

 Lens Mounts

 Both the OM System 40-150mm F4.0 PRO and the Panasonic 100-300mm F4-5.6 II OIS has the same Micro Four Thirds lens mount.
-Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-5, Panasonic GH6 and OM System OM-1.
+Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-1 II, Panasonic G9 II and OM System OM-5.

 Focal Range